Rob-Bee-Neilson/personalproject/diary.md

     - talk to Engie about data entry - go the simple and test to start, probably database down the track
     - using taxonomic routing as a starting point

+    ??/??/??
+Talked to Russel from Conscious Consumers about what to consider when setting up an initive
+    - Business Model Generation book
+    - ?????? concept

     03/09/18
 building
     -had heaps of conflicts and page stopped working.
 Learned not to use more than one package manager.